NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 Technology Risk.
 BrightPlan uses its proprietary software system to analyze the information provided by a client and to make recommendations to the client based on the software’s analysis of that information.
 Technology and software malfunctions, programming inaccuracies, inadvertent system and human errors, and similar circumstances could impair the performance of BrightPlan’s systems, which may negatively impact the quality and applicability of BrightPlan’s recommendations to clients.

 Cybersecurity Risk.
 BrightPlan depends on its computer and technological systems to provide investment recommendations, reporting, and other services to clients.
-These systems are vulnerable to information security, operational, and related risks resulting from third-party cyber-attacks and/or other technological malfunctions.
+These systems are vulnerable to information security, operational, and related risks resulting from third-party cyberattacks and/or other technological malfunctions.
 Cyber-attacks may involve hackers and other unauthorized individuals gaining access to or misappropriating client information, stealing or corrupting data, releasing confidential information (including confidential client information) without authorization, preventing legitimate users from accessing their information or services through BrightPlan’s website, or causing other operational disruptions.
-Successful cyber-attacks against or technological breakdowns of BrightPlan, Plancorp, TD Ameritrade, or another service provider may adversely affect clients.
-For example, cyber-attacks may interfere with or prevent BrightPlan or Plancorp from executing transactions for discretionary client accounts, may cause the unauthorized release of client confidential information, and may prevent clients from accessing information about their account(s).
-While BrightPlan has security systems and business continuity plans intended to prevent or reduce the impact of such cyber-attacks and technological malfunctions, these systems and plans are subject to inherent limitations and may not be successful in preventing or reducing the impact of cyber-attacks or technological malfunctions.
+Successful cyber-attacks against or technological breakdowns of BrightPlan or another service provider may adversely affect clients.
+For example, cyber-attacks may cause the unauthorized release of client confidential information, and may prevent clients from accessing information about their goals.
+While BrightPlan has security systems and business continuity plans intended to prevent or reduce the impact of such cyber-attacks and technological malfunctions, these systems and plans are subject to inherent limitations and may not be successful in preventing or reducing the impact of cyberattacks or technological malfunctions.

 ITEM 9 – DISCIPLINARY INFORMATION